-Under the presumption that there is a 2020 Ohio Valley Conference football season, Austin Peay will be well-represented.
-Seven Governors have been selected to be a part of the Preseason All-OVC football team.
+Austin Peay football will be well-represented for the 2020 fall and spring seasons: seven Governors have been selected to be a part of the Preseason All-OVC football team.

 OVC Commissioner Beth DeBauche recently reported on the hypotheticals surrounding the upcoming football season.

 “Back in June, our OVC Board of Presidents issued a statement saying that it was the intention of this conference to play sports and to have championships this fall, if the medical science supported.
 That certainly is our plan.
 Nothing has changed since that point in time, and we have worked as a staff, as a membership, to put plans in place to start this season, mindful of the backdrop of the pandemic,” DeBauche said.

 The OVC Board of Presidents is guided by a series of principles, DeBauche stated.

 “First and foremost, the health and safety of our student-athletes, coaches and all participants, a desire to let our student-athletes play if the medical science really supports it, understanding that our decisions not only support the universities but support the local communities, that anything we do is consistent with the OVC’s values and that we put our medical professionals in a position that their decisions – relative to the health and safety of out student-athletes – can’t be challenged.”

 A final decision on the season was determined on Aug.
 14, opting for a non-conference only schedule, with conference competition being moved to the spring of 2021.

 As for the preseason awards, wide receiver DeAngelo Wilson and defensive back Kordell Jackson headlined the Govs’ selections in their nominations for offensive and defensive player of the year, respectively.
 The vote was held by the league’s head football coaches and communications directors.